It wasn’t so long ago when Luke’s survival was a daily miracle.

 Severely malnourished and fighting an aggressive infection after gnawing off his foot in an attempt to free himself from a tangled runner, Luke was 100 pounds underweight and developed severe heart and lung problems because of electrolyte loss.

 “He did better than expected upon initial fitting.
-Since he’s a Great Dane, he has a nice long, lean leg, which made it easier,” Campana said.
+Since he’s a Great Dane, he has a nice long, lean leg, which made it easier,” AOC said.
 “He hasn’t used that leg for a while, so it takes some time to get used to it.”